 top of page

-Acids and bases play a crucial role in chemistry, influencing everything from biological processes to industrial applications.
+Acids and bases play a crucial role in chemistry.
+They influence everything from biological processes to industrial applications.
 Knowing the difference between weak and strong acids and bases helps students grasp how substances behave in solutions, especially regarding pH levels.
 This knowledge is essential for predicting reactions, understanding buffer systems, and working safely with chemicals like sodium hypochlorite.
-This post explains what weak acids and bases are, how to identify them, and why they matter.
+In this post, I’ll explain what weak acids and bases are, how to identify them, and why they matter.

 What Are Weak Acids and Bases?